hawaii-desktop/hawaii/README.md

 it with the --blacklist argument (see the *"Blacklist and whitelist"* chapter).

-Also the AccountsService DBus service must be installed to make user management working.
+Also the AccountsService DBus service must be running to make user management working.
 The following submodules require AccountsService at runtime:

-* **greenisland**
+* **shell**
 * **system-preferences**

 If you are building under Maui there's no problem because it satisfies Hawaii requirements, but you might not be so lucky with other distributions.

-ArchLinux is also a reccomended distribution.
+Archlinux is also a reccomended distribution.

 ### Build external dependencies from sources